 Dr Galateia Kazakia

-Dr Kazakia's research is focused on the development of quantitative bone quality characterization techniques.
-This includes ex vivo tools such as micro computed tomography (microCT), Fourier Transform Infraed (FTIR) imaging, in vivo systems such as high-resolution peripheral quantitative CT (HR-pQCT), and the evaluation of their clinical utility in the study of aging and musculoskeletal diseases.
-Dr Kazakia's major areas of research include: (1) tissue-level mineral characterization, which provides critical information in understanding mineralization processes and bone biomechanics in health and disease, and (2) HR-pQCT assessment of structure parameters, which evaluates the accuracy, reproducibility, and clinical significance of high-resolution CT technology to in vivo imaging.
+Dr Kazakia's research is focused on the development of quantitative bone quality characterisation techniques.
+This includes ex vivo tools such as micro computed tomography (microCT), Fourier Transform Infrared (FTIR) imaging, in vivo systems such as high-resolution peripheral quantitative CT (HR-pQCT), and the evaluation of their clinical utility in the study of aging and musculoskeletal diseases.
+Dr Kazakia's major areas of research include: (1) tissue-level mineral characterization, which provides critical information in understanding mineralisation processes and bone biomechanics in health and disease, and (2) HR-pQCT assessment of structure parameters, which evaluates the accuracy, reproducibility, and clinical significance of high-resolution CT technology to in vivo imaging.

 Dr Kazalia is an active member of the American Society for Bone and Mineral Research, the American Association for the Advancement of Science, and the Orthopaedic Research Society.
-Dr Kazakia serves as a reiewer for 10 scientific journals, and she has 26 published articles.
+Dr Kazakia serves as a reviewer for 10 scientific journals, and she has 26 published articles.
 She has written 27 peer-reviewed articles and 50 abstracts.